Automattic/jetpack/projects/plugins/boost/readme.txt

 ### Performance Modules

-Optimise your website with the same techniques used on the world's most successful websites.
+Optimize your website with the same techniques used on the world's most successful websites.

 Each technique that is used to increase website performance is packaged up as a module that you can activate and try out.